MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 If you like to learn more about Python scripting, take a look at [Example 2.5](tutorials/basicmechanisms/macromodules/pythonscripting).

-We need to define the Python script, which contains our Python functions.
+We need to define the Python script that contains our Python functions.
 In order to do this, add a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Commands" "Command">}} section outside your window and define the tag source.

 **Example:**
 {{< highlight filename="Filter.script" >}}